We’re here to answer any questions you have about your child’s contributions to SCIENCE by playing games. Here’s a few things to get started:

-Yes, we offer free and convenient parking in the Campus Parking Garage.
-As you pull in to Campus Parking Garage, a research assistant will meet you to direct you to the parking spot and provide you with a parking pass.
-Directions to the Campus parking garage can be found here.
+Our lab is located on the UConn Waterbury Campus, Room 337.
+We offer free and convenient parking in the Campus Parking Garage.
+As you pull in to Campus Parking Garage, a research assistant will meet you to direct you to the reserved parking spot, provide you with a parking pass, and take you to our lab.

 I have another child.
 Can I bring him/her to the study?

 Siblings are always welcome!
 We just ask that you let us know in advance so that we can make sure that one of our assistants will be available to “sibling-sit” so that you can be in the room with your other child during the study.
 We have many toys in our lab that are fun for all ages.

 Will we receive payment for participation?
 Are there any costs?

 At the moment, we are able to provide $15-25 for participation in our studies, but this is for a limited time and dependent upon grant funding.
 Regardless of funding, your child will receive a certificate of participation (suitable for framing!) and a small gift (see our bibs and t-shirt with our cute baby EEG Husky mascot).
 We also believe that your child will find our games fun to play!
 There are no costs for participating in this study, aside from transportation to our lab.
 Parking in the Campus Parking Garage will be provided.